-What an honor is to show off my destination wedding photography skills with this epic hilltop Madrid wedding!
-Ashley and Vero’s sunset ceremony was in the beautiful city of Toledo, Vero wore a stunning Pronovias Dress and then they celebrated with their friends and family within the historic former cardinals mansion!
+What an honour getting to shoot this epic hilltop Madrid wedding!
+Ashley and veronica’s sunset ceremony was in the beautiful city of Toledo, Vero wore a stunning Pronovias Dress and then they celebrated with their friends and family within the historic former cardinals mansion!

 Sarah says; When Vero and Ash booked me for their destination wedding photography in Toledo, one of Spains most historic cities, 30 miles from Madrid, well I was over the moon!
 Justin and I got to know their family and friends after landing and we just LOVED following them around and documenting the love shared between them all!
 Just wait until you see their romantic sunset couples shots on the edge of the gorge overlooking the Rio Tajo.

 Vero felt more comfortable having her photo taken than Ash!
 But Sarah made us feel very comfortable and we’re very happy with how natural the photographs came out.
 We really feel that the photographs captured the best moments of our wedding and looking at them brings all the memories of the day flooding back – which shows how great the images are!